 When she’s not supporting all the wonderful things happening in the College of Business and Technology and WIU, she is busy volunteering in her hometown, crafting, and doing ancestry work.

 If you call or stop by the Dean’s Office, you’ll likely be greeted by Margie’s positive outlook and outstanding smile!
 With more than 18 years in the Dean’s Office, you can be assured - she knows her stuff!

 In addition to the “anything but ordinary” activities of her day, Margie consults with MBA students, schedules classroom space, and prepares College correspondence.
 She’s also holds an essential role in planning the annual CBT Scholarship Awards ceremony and serves as the primary liaison to physical plant for maintenance and repair of Stipes Hall.

 Margie’s a great listener and is always available to help.
 When asked about what she likes most about her job she says, “I love interacting with the students, faculty, and staff.
 I want to help add to the students’ experience here at WIU and make it as pleasant as possible.”

 Barb Arvin, Instructional Technology Systems Manager

 Barb has worked at WIU since 2003 and joined CBT in December of 2011 as an Instructional Technology Systems Manager-aka webmaster.
-She also serves CBT as the web and marketing representative, coordinates stories for Western News, designs graphics for printed materials, and maintains the college's Facebook page.
+She also serves CBT as the web and marketing representative, coordinates stories for Western News, designs graphics for printed materials, and maintains the CBT Facebook and LinkedIn pages.